ICanBoogie/CLDR/MIGRATION.md

 - As of CLDR v38, all JSON data is contained in this single repository.
 References and the way they are resolved internal has been updated, without breaking the public interfaces.

+- Improved documentation and moved elements from the README to the [docs](docs) directory.